 Information for individual Victorians who want a reusable mask

-Some community pharmacies and general practitioners have ordered masks to provide to their own patients and clients, but these will be distributed at their discretion, and individuals are advised that they should not make an appointment with their general practitioner just to receive a mask.
+- Some community pharmacies and general practitioners (GPs) have ordered face masks to provide to their own patients and clients, but these will be distributed at their discretion.
+It is not compulsory for chemists and GPs to distribute face masks.

-This initiative is targeted to agencies that deliver services to Victorians who are vulnerable and are unable to afford or source their own masks, Victorians who have chronic and complex conditions that increase their risk of infection, Aboriginal Victorians, people living in high density housing arrangements like residential facilities or public housing and people living with disability or mental illness.
-Carers of vulnerable Victorians such as those with mental illness or disability are also eligible for a mask.
+- This initiative is for agencies that deliver services to Victorians who are vulnerable and are unable to afford or source their own face masks, Victorians who have chronic and complex conditions that increase their risk of infection, Aboriginal Victorians, people living in high density housing arrangements like residential facilities or public housing and people living with disability or mental illness.
+Carers of vulnerable Victorians, such as those with mental illness or disability are also eligible for a face mask.

-Victorians who do not meet the eligibility criteria for masks can purchase one themselves, use other face coverings including scarves or bandanas, or make their own cloth masks.
+- If you do not meet the eligibility criteria for free face masks you can purchase one or make your own fitted face mask.

 On this page